 -

 transparent: A transparent proxy, as the name implies, is transparent to the client.
 That is, the clients might not be aware that a proxy server is mediating their requests.
-The ADC appliance is configured in an inline deployment, and transparently accepts all HTTP and HTTPS traffic.
+NetScaler is configured in an inline deployment, and transparently accepts all HTTP and HTTPS traffic.
 For transparent proxy, you must configure a content switching virtual server of type PROXY, with asterisks (* *) as the IP address and port.
 When using the SSL Forward Proxy Wizard in the GUI, you do not have to specify an IP address and port.

 Note